 The objective function evaluated at x.
+If x is a matrix, the sum of the objectives is returned.

 This method is required by the pyunlocbox.solvers.solve() solving function to evaluate the objective function.
+Each function class should therefore define it.